 - it is not vital to track all detected objects 100% in all possible combinations and locations at all time.

-When all objects are likely to be detected by the sensor, for example when it is expected that all objects will be placed along a line that is parallel to the sensor, as in the example below.
+- When all objects are likely to be detected by the sensor module, for example when it is expected that all objects will be placed along a line that is parallel to the sensor module, as in the example below.

-zForce AIR Touch Sensors can be integrated for a wide range of applications, such as:
+The Touch Sensor Module can be integrated for a wide range of applications, such as:

 - Mechanical key replacement